 The experienced legal team at Price Armstrong has represented whistleblowers in many types of cases.
 Our continued commitment and dedication to our clients and holding fraudulent parties accountable has resulted in the recovery of millions of dollars in government money.
 Price Armstrong remains committed to protecting their clients and diligently pursuing the best outcome for each case, including the appropriate whistleblower reward if information you provide leads to the recovery of money lost by the government due to a price-fixing scheme.

 If you suspect your employer or another company or contractor of price fixing or any other fraud against the government, contact the skilled government price fixing whistleblower attorneys at Price Armstrong at (205) 208-9888 or online for a free consultation to discuss the details of your case and determine the best course of action for your circumstances.

 CONTACT US FOR A FREE CASE EVALUATION

 If you have evidence of price fixing, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
+We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!